About Us

 My 17 years working in ecology have seen me search for bats beneath Sheffield's streets, catch hedgehogs on remote islands and comb Scottish lake shores for invasive plants.
 Ecology is my passion and I want our clients to look back on great outcomes, not to begrudge wasted funds.

 I have managed survey programmes large and small, for projects ranging from barn conversions through to new rail schemes.
-I have a passion for bats, I am registered on the Bat Low Impact Class Licence and have eight years experience as a tree climber.
+I have a passion for bats, I am registered on the Bat Low Impact Class Licence, have ten years experience as a tree climber and am accredited at Level 2 on the Earned Recognition licence.

 I have a keen interest in plants, am an experienced botanist and have extensive experience of Phase 1 and UK Habitat Classification survey.
 I work regularly with protected species including great crested newt, badger and reptiles, holding survey licences for great crested newt and barn owl.